 Assisted reproductive technology (ART) has been used in the United States since 1981 to help patients become pregnant, most commonly through the transfer of fertilized human eggs into a woman’s uterus.

 Our answer is yes.
-Actually, a lot of public or business people conceive babies via surrogacy due to their crazy schedules.
+Many people conceive babies via surrogacy due to their hectic schedules.

 Intended parents who wish to reduce the cost of surrogacy may choose an independent journey.
 In this case, intended parents are responsible for managing the entire surrogacy journey, from finding a surrogate to coordinating with different medical facilities and attorneys for legal contracts.
 Attorneys also assist with documents concerning parental rights.

 Our knowledgeable and experienced team seeks ideal surrogates and egg donors based on ASRM guidelines while ensuring they meet our strict standards.
 We coordinate with medical providers, surrogates, egg donors, surrogacy law attorneys, fund managers, and insurance agents.
 We manage the entire pregnancy and prepare you for the baby's arrival.
 We ensure our surrogate and medical accounts are in good standing.
 ACRC provides complete transparency to intended parents throughout the entire process.

 The parental journey does not have to be as time-consuming when working with ACRC.
 An independent effort may appear cost-effective but may be much more expensive if issues arise, such as a failed transfer, miscarriage, or any other complication.
 An experienced agency can protect intended parents from unexpected financial risks.

 Will distance be an issue for international intended parents?